 Let’s say we have deployed some contracts and want to monitor every failed transaction that calls our contract.

 First of all, we need to add that contract to Project.
-You can see here how to [Add new contract] into Project.
+You can see here how to Add a new contract into your Project.

 Click on Alerting in the navigation —>New Alert—>Failed Transaction —> Contract —> Select Contract —> Find Contract you want to monitor and Choose it —> Next —> Choose Alert Destination —> Save.